What is Montessori?

 Montessori teaches children methods of inquiry.

-Montessori education is unique in several ways.
-First of all, we begin our kindergarten education anytime after the child is 2½ and toilet trained.
-In addition, our goal is not to teach the child facts, but rather to teach the child how to learn.
+Our goal is not to teach the child facts, but rather to teach the child how to learn.
 This means that we do not see the adult as a teacher, but rather as a guide.
 The adult observes the child’s interests and prepares the classroom environment to feed these interests; then the adult ‘guide’ shows the child how to use the various tools and materials that are now available in the classroom environment.
 Finally, the child makes her own decision on whether to use them or ignore these materials.

 Montessori uses innate developmental drives to help the children discover the world around them.